The Miniest Mini Golf Open 2025

 • If the ball is partially in the rock trap and partially on the turf, the ball may be moved fully onto the turf but no relief will be given.

 9. For all tournament rounds, there is a 7-stroke limit.
 After your 6th stroke, you pick up the ball and move on to the next hole.
-This is a change from previous years and is conforming the international standard.
+This is a change from previous years and is conforming to the international standard.

 Rules of the Tournament